Smoking and Breastfeeding

 Smoking weed while breastfeeding could cause

-- Smoking marijuana can cause low milk production.
+- A marijuana dependency can lead to low milk production.

 - Baby will show signs of sedation, weakness and lack of appetite.